Category: Trip-planning

 When Charters Include the License

 Many Baja charter operations include the fishing license in their quoted price.
-This is convenient but requires verification:
+Convenient but requires verification:

 • Confirm license inclusion explicitly when booking — “Is the fishing license included for all anglers?”